q-horton/odysseus-chartreuse/README.md

 # odysseus-chartreuse
 **CSSE4011 Project (Semester 1 2025)**

-The repository/wiki for the team *odysseus-chartreuse*.
+The project wiki for the team *odysseus-chartreuse*.

 ## Team Members
 - Quinn Horton